 Income figures are intended as a guide only.

-Working hours are generally 9am to 5pm, although extra hours, including work at weekends, may be required to meet deadlines.
-Some companies offer more flexible working arrangements.
+Working hours are generally 9am to 5pm, but you may need to work extra hours, evenings or weekends on occasion to meet deadlines.
+Some companies offer flexible working arrangements.

 What to expect

 - The work is desk based, usually in an office or studio environment.
 Many designers work from home.